How I configure my New VPS

 2️⃣ Copy your public key to the Ubuntu VPS

-Option A (easiest): ssh-copy-id
+Option A (Run this from your Mac): ssh-copy-id

 ssh-copy-id username@VPS_IP